Accepting New Credentials

 Accepting a Credential Offer

-The acceptOffer API takes the identifier of the CredentialExchange to accept, and a configuration for how the agent should behave after accepting.
+The acceptOffer API takes the identifier of the CredentialExchange to accept, and a configuration for how the agent should behave in accepting the exchange.
+This configuration has variants for Aries and OpenID4VC.
+The difference in behaviour and configuration is described below.

 • autoStoreCredential - a flag for whether the credential should be automatically stored in the wallet once the Issuer responds with the issued credential.
 If false, then the consumer is responsible for calling the Store Credential API once the CredentialExchange receives the "issued" state.

 • storeCredentialConfiguration - a configuration for how the credential should be auto-stored (if autoStoreCredential is configured as true).
-Allows for custom behavior, such as automatically applying certain tags to the stored Credential.
+Allows for custom behaviour, such as automatically applying certain tags to the stored Credential.

 let id: String // ID of the cred exchange to accept ([CredentialExchange.credentialExchangeId])